zhufyaxel/zhufyaxel.github.io/pages/about.md

 feature-img: "assets/img/pexels/circuit.jpeg"
 tags: [About]
 ---
 Thank you for coming to this website.
-Usually this should be just used by myself but if you come, feel free to have a look.
+Usually this site should be just used by myself but if you come, feel free to have a look.
 As for my portfolio, please check [itpzhufy.com](http://itpzhufy.com)

 ![Cheers!](../assets/img/me.jpg "This is me")